What is parchment?

-Traditional: Lampshade made of parchment with intertwined parchment parts.
+Traditional: Lampshade made of parchment with intertwined parchment parts or base frame.

 Image 1: light calf parchment. - Image 2: calf parchment, antique. - Image 3: calf parchment, glassy. - Image 4: light deer parchment

 Image 1: light goat parchment. - Image 2: goat parchment, glassy. - Image 3: light horse parchment.

 Parchment is made from sheep, goat or calf skin as well as pig, buffalo or donkey skins.
 The skin is dried without any tanning.
 The material is oiled, greased and smoothed during the production process.
 After drying in a drying frame, sanding with pumice stone is also carried out.
 As long as the parchment is still wet, it can be easily formed and tensioned.
 After drying, it is rigid and no longer malleable.

 Sometimes parchment is also called "parchment leather".
 Whether this term is correct is debatable and depends on the definition of when an animal skin is a leather.
 If the term "leather" is meant when the skin is conserved, the parchment is leather, but not if leather is necessarily understood as an irreversibly tanned animal skin.